thomas23ash/Intelligent-File-Tranfer-System/README.md

 # Intelligent-File-Tranfer-System
-A not so ordinary file transfer system with added anti-virus properties
+A not so ordinary file transfer system with added anti-virus properties .
+Interesting right?